 - 2.9 The PCP set up the Finance working group in 2012/13 in order to scrutinise the proposed budget and related financial papers prior to the PCP's review of the proposed precept.
-Since this time, it has continued to meet in order to review information in advance of the annual scrutiny of the proposed precept. - 2.10 The Finance working group has met twice in the last year, and these are scheduled in advance as much as possible.
-The terms of reference for the Finance working group are attached as Appendix Three. - 2.11 It is recommended that the membership of this working group remain at five members.
+Since this time, it has continued to meet in order to review information in advance of the annual scrutiny of the proposed precept. - 2.10 The Finance working group has met four times in the last year, and these are scheduled in advance as much as possible. - 2.11 It is recommended that the membership of this working group remain at five members.